The Best Ways to Preserve Bananas

 Toss Sliced Bananas with a Bit of Lemon Juice

-You’ll need to add a bit of lemon juice to a bowl, toss your banana slices into the bowl, and then toss the two ingredients.
+You’ll need to add one cup of lemon juice and one cup of water to a bowl and toss your banana slices into the bowl, this is optional.

 The acidity of the lemon juice keeps them fresh and prevents them from becoming soggy and brown.
 If you don’t have lemon juice, you can use a different acidic juice, such as lime juice or pineapple juice.